 One of Scotland’s most famous lighthouses, Neist Point and surrounding Keepers’ Cottages have taken a battering from the weather over the years.
 It’s a tricky walk up and down with a toddler as the path can get quite steep at times – if they’re little enough, strap them into some kind of carrier to make life easier.
 But the lighthouse at the end and flatter, sheep grazing area is quite fun for them.
 The views are spectacular – dramatic, vast and unspoilt – as is most often the case on Skye.

-7. Carry them up the Old Man of Storr
+7. Skye outdoor activities: Old Man of Storr

 Isle of Skye with kids – getting there and getting around

 Despite it’s remote location, the Isle of Skye is a relatively easy Scottish Island to get to, which is handy when travelling with kids in tow.
-From our home in Bristol, we flew directly from Bristol Airport to Inverness in the Scottish Highlands, hired a car and hit the road, driving past ancient castles, glittering lochs and snow-dusted mountains to reach the Isle of Skye by bridge from the mainland.
+We travelled from Bristol to Isle of Skye with toddler in tow.
+We took a flight from Bristol airport to Inverness in the Scottish Highlands, where we hired a car and then hit the road, passing the gorgeous Eilean Donan Castle, glittering locks and snow-dusted mountains to reach the Isle of Skye by bridge from the mainland.

 It does take a while to get from A to B on the island, so its worth planning your day to coincide car-time with naps or get some good road-trip games under your belt (see my tips for road-tripping with a toddler).
 It’s also worth noting we left the buggy behind and sling/backpacked it for the entire time we were there.

-Prefer to see Isle of Skye activities with kids on video?
-Here you go!
+Prefer to see Isle of Skye activities on video?

 Ok, so it’s not going to win any awards and I’m not quite the female David Attenborough of our time but any footage of the beautiful Isle of Skye is worth a gander, plus there’s a nice Scottish ditty.